heiskr/drab.css/README.md

 15. Remove shadow on iOS.
 16. Use more common, consistent, and attractive colors.
     - This includes a media query for `prefers-color-scheme` for dark mode users.
-17. Finally, limit width on a high element so text is more readable.
-(The only class!)
+17. Finally, limit width on body so text is more readable.

 ## Alternatives

 The "Very Lightweight" section of [troxler/awesome-css-frameworks](https://github.com/troxler/awesome-css-frameworks#very-lightweight) has several stylesheets with few to no classes.

+I have a second sheet as well,

+`<link rel="stylesheet" href="https://heiskr.com/drab.css/css/drabutil.min.css">`

+Which includes some [minor utility classes](https://github.com/heiskr/drab.css/blob/master/css/drabutil.partial.css) with a standardized name format.